What Is a Christian Martyr?

 Why This Matters

-Because martyrs die only for their testimony about Jesus and their resemblance to him, their deaths are the greatest witnesses of all.
-Their blood amplifies only their testimony about the life, death, and resurrection of Jesus—and no other cause.
 This is why Tertullian could say, “The blood of the martyrs is the seed of the church.”
-Their lives and their deaths proclaim Christ so powerfully that those watching recognize the evil of their murder, the innocence of their lives, the truth of their claims, and come to believe in Jesus themselves.
-The church grows by the Spirit working through these faithful witnesses who loved Jesus more than life itself.
+Their lives and their deaths proclaimed Christ so powerfully that many who watched recognized the evil of their murder, the innocence of their lives, the truth of their message, and came to believe in Jesus.
+By the Spirit, the church grew through these faithful witnesses who loved Christ more than life itself.